Oklahoma Legislature closes session; GOP leadership calls it most productive in recent history

-OKLAHOMA CITY — The Oklahoma Legislature left the Capitol on Thursday, closing the door on a session that Republican leaders called the most productive in recent history.
+OKLAHOMA CITY — The Oklahoma Legislature left the Capitol last week, closing the door on a session that Republican leaders called the most productive in recent history.

 “I think this is the most comprehensive session that I have seen in the nine years of my service I have experienced here in the House of Representatives,” said House Speaker Charles McCall, R-Atoka.